dashed/gojs/DEVELOPMENT.md

 Testing
 =======

 Testing is done using mocha and chai (assert lib).

-mocha tests are in coffeescript and placed within the ./test/ folder.
+Tests/specs are written in coffeescript and placed within the ./test/ folder.

+To run the tests:

+`npm test`

+To run the tests and generate the coverage report:

+`npm test --coverage`

+**Note:** `--coverage` flag requires node 0.6 or better.

 ## Code coverage